Samurai-Ebben/Portfolio/README.md

 [click for more!](https://github.com/Samurai-Ebben/Portflio/tree/main/Sources/ABC)

----

 </details>

 ---

 ## Skills

-- **Programming Languages:** C#, C++/AngelScript, Java and Python.
+- **Programming Languages:** C#, C++, Java, Python and AngelScript.
 - **Game Engines:** Unity, Unreal Engine.
-- Fast learner and adapts quickly to any situation.
+- Fast learner and adapts quickly to any situation and work enviorment.
 - Time/project management.
 - Multitasker
 - Problem solver: Finding the problem is half of the solution.